bitcoin-s/bitcoin-s/docs/wallet/wallet-rescan.md

 //ok now let's spin up a bitcoind and a bitcoin-s wallet with funds in it val walletWithBitcoindF = for {
+  bitcoind <- BitcoinSFixture.createBitcoindWithFunds()
-  w <- BitcoinSWalletTest.createWalletBitcoindNodeChainQueryApi()
+  walletWithBitcoind <- BitcoinSWalletTest.createWalletWithBitcoindCallbacks(bitcoind)
-} yield w
+} yield walletWithBitcoind

 val walletF = walletWithBitcoindF.map(_.wallet)